 Understanding Credit Systems

 Before you start requesting approval for different cards, it’s important to understand how these credit systems work, and how you can make them work for you.

 Every person, as they start becoming financially stable and independent, will fall under a category of credit, either poor, fair, good, or excellent.
 This system is based off a score that ranges between 300 points at the lowest end, and 850 points at the highest.
 These numbers are kind of like a report card to credit agencies about your spending habits over time.

-Having fair or poor credit can lead to not qualifying for certain types of credit accounts or loans because the lender or credit agency is shown, by your score, that you aren’t very likely to pay your debt in full or on time.
+Having fair or poor credit can lead to only being able to qualify for bad credit loans or secured credit cards because the lender or credit agency is shown, by your score, that you aren’t very likely to pay your debt in full or on time.
 This can be changed and improved over time, but it’s important to be aware of what your score is before you start requesting credit cards.